-For students who are interested in applied economics but are not pursuing a Ph.D., the University of Maryland offers a professional masters in applied economics.
+For students who are interested in applied economics but are not pursuing a Ph.D., the University of Maryland offers a Master of Science in Applied Economics program.
 This program is designed for working professionals; it is not appropriate preparation for a Ph.D. in economics.
 Contact the masters program masters-econ [at] umd [dot] edu (by email) or visit their website for more information.

 Students can apply for a master's degree once they have satisfied the following requirements: (1) 30 hours of course work with a grade point average of 3.0 or better, with 24 of these hours in courses numbered 600 or above, and with no more than 12 of these hours in courses outside of economics; (2) pass both the micro and macro comprehensive exams at a master's level or better; (3) demonstrate competence in econometrics by passing both ECON 623 and ECON 624 with a grade of B- or better; and (4) prepare an acceptable research paper.

-Students who wish to apply for an MA degree must fill out and submit two forms to Vickie Fletcher: the department's MA paper form, signed by the primary reader, and the Graduate School's Certification of Master's Degree Without Thesis form.
-The MA paper form is available here.
-The Graduate School form is available from the Graduate School website.
+Students who wish to apply for an M.A. degree must fill out and submit two forms to Vickie Fletcher: the department's M.A. paper form, signed by the primary reader, and the Graduate School's Approved Program Completion form.